 Several software's such as ERDAS IMAGING version 2014 and ArcGIS version 10.3 are used to get data about the maps of the selected area.
 Routine Aster Global Digital Elevation Model (DEM) has a resolution of 30m is used to draw the secondary drainage basins including streams, watersheds, drainage network, slope, and flow direction for runoff routing through a network of the basin by using Arc Hydro tools version 10.3, in addition to determine the location of the dams or barriers on the maps after conducting the site preview in the field.
-In addition to, used the satellite data of ALOS (Advanced Land Observing Satellite) Global Digital Surface Model (DSM) "ALOS World 3D - 30m" (AW3D30) dataset with a horizontal resolution of approximately 30meter mesh (1 arcsec) and Height accuracy 5 meters, which obtain from website of veloped by Japan Aerospace Exploration Agency (JAXA).
+In addition to, used the satellite data of ALOS (Advanced Land Observing Satellite) Global Digital Surface Model (DSM) "ALOS World 3D - 30m" (AW3D30) dataset with a horizontal resolution of approximately 30-meter mesh (1 arcsec) and Height accuracy 5 meters, which obtain from website of veloped by Japan Aerospace Exploration Agency (JAXA), Several of field trips were conducted in the study area, where the main course of both valleys was tracked to determine the most appropriate location for constructions of submersible dams.